 The Caesar Creek Soaring Club owns seven sailplanes and three tow planes.
 As a member you have access to these ships, each of which has specific criteria you must meet in order to fly them from our field.
 Flights are typically limited to one hour in length, but two hours can be requested and given at the discretion of the days Crew Chief.

 Schleicher ASK-21 (Own – 2)

 Grob 102 Standard Astir III (Own – 1)

 This is our club single place fiberglass ship.
 It joined our fleet in 2009.
 Different than most of our clubs ships, this one has retractable landing gear to let it “clean up” and go.
-This Grob 102 has very positive flying characteristics and also gives our CCSC members the taste of what it would be like to own a single place glider.
-In order to fly this ship you must have your private glider rating and an Instructor checkout.
+This Grob 102 has very nice handling flying characteristics and also gives our CCSC members the taste of what it would be like to own a single place glider.
+In order to fly this ship you must have your private glider rating and an instructor checkout.
 You can read more about the Grob 102 Standard Astir III here.

 Grob 103 Twin Astir (Own – 1)